----- Original Message -----

 ’Tis better to have loved and lost

-than never to have known
+than never to have known what it’s like

 to have sex with someone besides yourself. —LenKen, Esq.